AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ## Team Skills {#teamskills}

 Managers can view the skill completion graph and configure a skill completion forecast at different levels.
-Five skills are listed in the skill drop-down list.
-The manager gets to know the expertise gained by the team members and identify strong talent in certain skills.
+The skill dropdown list includes five skills.
+The manager gets to know the expertise gained by the team members and identifies strong talent in certain skills.

-Managers can also drive certain skills in a team by setting a goal and forecasting on how long it would take to achieve a skill for specific percent of a team within a timeline.
+Managers can also drive certain skills in a team by setting a goal and forecasting on how long it would take to achieve a skill for specific percentage of a team within a timeline.

 This forecasting is based on system calculations which gives a view in the future for a progress of that specific skill.